ngw4/int/README.md

 A simple module made to replicate RBXScriptSignals without the use of Instances.

 # Usage
-> A short demonstration of how this module could be used.
+> A short demo on how to use this module.
 ```lua
 -- Require the module.
 local Event = require(path)